Research in Foresight

 The project aims to create a forum where the different groups can interchange experiences in the two fields, and bridge the existing gap between their respective communities.
 The network will consider and explore the peculiarities of the different regions and Member States in Europe.
 The final aim is to identify good practices, which could be used to guide and inform specific Foresight activities at regional level in different parts of Europe.

-- Fomofo (the Four Motors Foresight Initiative)
+Four Motors Foresight Initiative)

 The project aims to devise innovative regional foresight methods by developing them in a structured way as a trans-regional team, and in close cooperation with the Foren network (see above).
 These innovative methods will be used to implement a series of eight pilot foresight projects.